yan42685/obsidian-clever-search/README.md

 ## Limitations

 In-file Search performance may be slower when a file contains over 500k characters.
-I plan to enhance the system by automatically adjusting the fuzzy search level for larger files in the future.
+However, there is no such performance limitation for in-vault search.

 ## Installation